bhklab/icb_data_exploration_and_analysis/README.md

 ### Download data

 rds_to_tsv.R: Fetch download links from ORCESTRA's API.
 Download RDS data objects from Zenodo.
 Extract all the data and parse them into TSV files, and compress them into a zip file.
-(Feel free to do changes!!)

 ### Preliminary